chadn/ruby-flickr-uploader/README.md

 ### Upload process

 The script works with a hierarchy of one or two folder levels.
-For both levels, photos are given a tag that is the album name, and a tag 'uploaded_by_rubyflickr' to make it easy to find and verify on flickr.com that the upload worked (this tag can be removed).
+For both levels, photos are given a tag that is the album name, and a tag 'uploaded_by_rubyflickr'.
+The uploaded tag should make it easy to find and verify on flickr.com that the upload worked (this tag can be removed).
-If two folder levels, the folder under the album is used to give additional tags to photos within it.
+If there are two folder levels, the folder under the album is used to give additional tags to photos within it.

     * APP_CONFIG['upload_path1_todo']
       - Album1